severalnines/docs/user-guide/admin_settings.rst

 * **Change Organization**
 	- Change organization for selected database cluster from the organization list created in *Organizations/Users* tab.

-* **Create DB User**
-	- Copy an existing MySQL user (which explicitly created through ClusterControl) to other cluster or create a new MySQL user for the selected cluster.
-This user will be allowed to connect from the specified host to all mysql servers.

-* **Assign DB User Privileges**
-	- Assign privileges to a database user for the selected cluster.

-* **Show DB Users and Privileges**
-	- Show the existing database user and privileges created by ClusterControl for the selected cluster.
+* **Change RPC API Token**
+	- This serves as the auntentication string by ClusterControl UI to connect to CMON RPC interface.
+Each cluster has its own unique token.

 ..
-Note:: You can retrieve the ClusterControl API Token value directly from ``[wwwroot]/cmonapi/config/bootstrap.php`` under ``CMON_TOKEN`` variable or from 'dcps.apis' table.
+Note:: You can retrieve the ClusterControl API Token value directly from ``[wwwroot]/cmonapi/config/bootstrap.php`` or under ``CMON_TOKEN`` variable or from 'dcps.apis' table.

 Jobs
 -----